geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 system (hence `"+proj=tmerc"` in the output) and its origin is at latitude 49N, -2E.

 If we *know* that the CRS is incorrectly specified, it can be re-set.
-In this case, for example we know that `lnd` actually has a CRS OSGB1936.
+In this case, for example we know that `lnd` actually has a CRS of OSGB1936.
 Knowing also that the code for this is 27700, it can be updated as follows: